borisrepl/boris/README.md

   - The PCNTL functions
   - The POSIX functions
   - The Socket functions

-It has been written in PHP 5.3, but should work in PHP 5.2.
-It will not work in PHP 4.
+  - PHP >= 5.3

 There's no chance it can work on Windows, due to the dependency on POSIX features.